 ADVERSE REACTIONS

-Adverse reactions that occurred in > 1% of patients were: nausea (15%), vomiting (5.8%), abdominal pain (2.7%), flushing (1.7%), dyspepsia (1%), chest discomfort (1%), pruritus (1%) and hypersensitivity (1%).
-In 2.4% of patients, these adverse reactions occurred during the administration of CYTALUX.
+Adverse reactions that occurred in ≥ 1% of patients were: nausea (13%), vomiting (5%), abdominal pain (2%), flushing (2%), other infusion-related reactions (2%), hypersensitivity (2%), elevation in blood pressure (1%), dyspepsia (1%), and chest discomfort (1%).
+Adverse reactions occurred during the administration of CYTALUX in 17% of patients.

 See full Prescribing Information to learn more.